WA-GA-THA-KA History

 Here are a few photos from the archives.

-The pictures below where shared by past guests
+The pictures below were shared by past guests.

 Here is a link to a video series called “Gems of Itasca”.
 This episode talks about resorts and features WA-GA-THA-KA and the Wabana Chain among others.